-Grade 6 in GCSE Physics (or 6-6 in GCSE Double Award Science) and Maths is a minimum entry requirement for A Level.
+The minimum entry requirements for A Level Physics are grade 7 in GCSE Physics (or 7-7 in GCSE Double Award Science) and with Grade 6 in GCSE Maths.

 Although Mathematics is a popular choice for Physics students, there is no requirement for them to take it; all of the necessary skills will be taught as part of the Physics course.
 Many students choose Physics in support of applications for medical courses at university with others choosing the science to demonstrate their analytical skills alongside humanities subjects.